Persecution of Iraqi Turkmen in Ba'athist Iraq: History

-On January 24, 1970, the Ba'athist government recognized the rights of Iraqi Turkmen to teach their language at schools, the establishment of a Turkmen education directorate in the Ministry of Education, the creation of a legal Turkmen writers union, the establishment of the Directorate of Turkmen Culture, and the publishing of a weekly government newspaper and monthly government magazine in Turkmen.
-However, the Ba'athist government presented Iraqi Turkmen as a distinct ethnic group with no relations to the Turkmen of Central Asia or the Turks of Turkey.
-The Ba'athist government only tolerated the Turkmen language if it was written in Arabic.
-Hundreds of Turkmen schools opened in Iraq, although they were closed shortly after.
-The government began to withdraw many of the freedoms it gave to the Iraqi Turkmen, after which the Turkmen began a three day boycott campaign and held some protests in Kirkuk.
-The government arrested and severely tortured 50 Turkmen in Kirkuk.
+The Ba'ath regime intended to dilute the Turkmen identity to be less threatening.
+They only tolerated the Turkmen language if it was written in the Arabic script and presented as a separate language from the Turkish spoken in Turkey.
+The Kardeşlik magazine of the Turkmen Brotherhood Association initially published in Arabic and Arabic-script Turkmen, only adding Latin-script Istanbul Turkish in 1964.
+In 1971, the Iraqi government banned the Latin-script Turkish section.
+The government began to withdraw many of the freedoms it gave to the Iraqi Turkmen in the 1970 resolution.
+The hundreds of Turkmen schools which opened in Iraq were closed shortly after.
+The Turkmen began a three day boycott campaign and held some protests in Kirkuk, with the government arresting and severely torturing 50 of the Turkmen protestors.
 The government increased pressures on the Iraqi Turkmen.
 The Turkmen had no relation with the Iraqi state, were not granted loans, were not allowed to work in state offices, and the Turkmen graduates of universities were not appointed to Turkmen districts.
 In 1972, only 500 of the 10,000 employees in the Kirkuk oil company were Turkmen.
 In March 1970, the Iraqi–Kurdish Autonomy Agreement gave the Kurds status in the Iraqi constitution.
 The Iraqi constitution adopted on July 16, 1970, recognized only Arabs and Kurds as the components of the Iraqi nation.
 As part of the agreement, a plebiscite was needed to find out the boundaries of the Kurdistan Autonomous Region.
 The plebiscite was planned to be held on October 26, 1970, and required Iraqi Turkmen to pick between the Ba'athist government or the Kurdish government.
 As the Ba'athist government could not have prevented the Kurds from entering Kirkuk either way, the plebiscite was never held.
+In 1977, the Revolutionary Command Council took over the editorial committee of the Kardeşlik magazine and significantly diluted its original mission for a communal Turkmen identity.
+In the same year, the Iraqi government shut down a Turkish cultural center attached to the Turkish consulate in Kirkuk.

+By the late 20th century, the Iraqi government had adopted a policy of treating the different ethnicities as formal groups with unitary interests.
+Various Iraqi governments used the patronage of the Turkmen elite in Kirkuk to counter Kurdish nationalism.
+While the Ba'ath regime treated Kurds as an intrinsic threat to the state, its stance on Turkmen varied depending on context.
+The Ba'ath regime actively persecuted Iraqi Turkmen, it was also common for the Ba'ath regime to mention Turkmen alongside Arabs in Kirkuk as a pretext to target Kurds, while Kirkuk was simultaneously Arabized with both Kurds and Turkmen being expelled from the city or being marginalized.